Prince Nikolaos of Greece and Denmark: Early life and education

-Nikolaos was born at Casa di Cura Privata Nuova Villa Claudia in Rome, Italy, on October 1, 1969.
+Nikolaos was born at Casa di Cura Privata Nuova Villa Claudia in Rome, Italy, on 1 October 1969.
 He is the first royal child to be born in hospital from Constantine II of Greece and Anne-Marie of Denmark.
 His family had been living in exile since December 1967.
-His father was deposed in 1973 and the monarchy abolished on December 8, 1974.
+His father was deposed in 1973 and the monarchy abolished on 8 December 1974.

 He was baptized in the Greek Orthodox Church.
-His godparents were Princess Sofía, Princess of Spain (his paternal aunt), Princess Irene of Greece and Denmark (another paternal aunt), Margareta of Romania (his paternal second cousin), and Crown Prince Alexander of Yugoslavia (another paternal second cousin).
+His godparents were Queen Sofía, Queen of Spain (his paternal aunt), Princess Irene of Greece and Denmark (another paternal aunt), Margareta of Romania (his paternal second cousin), and Crown Prince Alexander of Yugoslavia (another paternal second cousin).

 Like his brothers and sisters, he was educated in the Hellenic College of London, founded by his parents in 1980.
 He attended Brown University in Rhode Island, graduating with an A.B. in International Relations.
 He has worked for Fox Television Network in New York, NatWest Markets in London and is currently working in his father's private office since 1998.
 He is a member of board of the Anna-Maria Foundation, designed to help victims of natural disasters like floods and earthquakes in Greece.

 Nikolaos has an older sister Princess Alexia, an older brother Crown Prince Pavlos, a younger sister Princess Theodora, and a younger brother, Prince Philippos.